-- 1. Please keep a 1.5 -2 m social distance towards everybody. - 2.
-Do not touch or come into close contact with other people (e.g., no handshakes). - 3.
-Frequently wash your hands using soap and warm water. - 4.
-Sanitise your hand frequently. - 5.
-Do not touch your face or eye. - 6.
-It is STRICTLY FORBIDDEN to consume food, drinks or chewing gum anywhere on the premises of the department (including lecture halls, dissection rooms, histology laboratories or on the hallways, staircases). - 7.
+- 1. Frequently wash your hands using soap and warm water. - 2.
+Sanitise your hand frequently. - 3.
+Do not touch your face or eye. - 4.
+It is STRICTLY FORBIDDEN to consume food, drinks or chewing gum anywhere on the premises of the department (including lecture halls, dissection rooms, histology laboratories or on the hallways, staircases). - 5.
 Use paper tissues in case you cough or sneeze and dispose of them immediately in the designated bins.